This blog may contain affiliate links. Read our disclosure policy for more info.

 Not only do you get a Jumping Croc tour with Pat, but he also speaks some local Aboriginal language to the birds which have them flying around the boat as if he were some sort of bird whisperer!
 Pat is truly a unique touch to a Jumping Croc Cruise from Darwin.

 This question is probably at the top of your list.
-After I just explained how dangerous saltwater crocodiles are you might be wondering if it’s really safe.
+I’m sure you’ve heard about how dangerous saltwater crocodiles are, so you might wonder if this is actually a safe activity.
 Well, the answer is yes.

 The operators on the river are trained professionals who understand crocodile behavior.
 They know the river, the crocs, and how to keep you safe.
-In fact, Pat lives on this exact river and built and maintains his own dock – which means he’s always around these guys!
+In fact, our guide, Pat, lives on this exact river and built and maintains his own dock – which means he’s always around these guys!

-Related Read: You can see lots of crocdiles if you choose to go on one of the Kakadu National Park tours from Darwin!
+Related Read: You can see lots of crocodiles if you choose to go on one of the Kakadu National Park tours from Darwin!

 This is nature, it’s not a zoo.
 However, with a large number of crocodiles in the Adelaide River, it’s likely you will see a croc.